Auto rickshaw: Afghanistan

 Auto rickshaws are very common in the eastern Afghan city of Jalalabad, where they are popularly decorated in art and colors.
 They are also popular in the northern city of Kunduz.

 Bangladesh

-Auto rickshaws (locally called "baby taxis" and more recently "CNGs" due to their fuel source, compressed natural gas) are one of the more popular modes of transport in Bangladesh mainly due to their size and speed.
+Auto rickshaws (locally called "baby taxis", "Bangla Teslas" for electric ones or "CNGs" for those running on compressed natural gas) are one of the more popular modes of transport in Bangladesh mainly due to their size and speed.
 They are best suited to narrow, crowded streets, and are thus the principal means of covering longer distances within urban areas.

 Two-stroke engines had been identified as one of the leading sources of air pollution in Dhaka.
 Thus, since January 2003, traditional auto rickshaws were banned from the capital; only the new natural gas-powered models (CNG) were permitted to operate within the city limits.
 All CNGs are painted green to signify that the vehicles are eco-friendly and that each one has a meter built-in.

+As of 2025, auto rickshaws in Bangladesh are predominantly electric.
+There were around 4 million unregistered electric auto rickshaws circulating in Bangladesh by 2025, up from 200,000 in 2016.
+They constitute "perhaps the world’s biggest informal EV fleet."